 EPA has the ability to set standards on climate pollution at new power plants under section 111(b) of the Clean Air Act.
 This is one of the most consequential actions EPA can take to reduce power sector pollution, including from the roughly 200 new gas plants currently proposed or under construction around the country.
-EPA recently announced a nine month delay in the rule.
+EPA recently announced a one month delay in the rule, after already pushing their timeline back by nine months.
 Waiting to finalize a 111(b) standard would lock in decades of pollution from these uncontrolled fossil plants.